The Woes of the Western Sage Grouse (Full Series)

 For his part, Governor Sandoval fixes the blame on “fringe groups” in the environmental movement that he says are working to undermine “unprecedented efforts” that have resulted in successful conservation.

 But in May, those “fringe groups” gained ground when a federal judge stepped in to rule in their favor.
-California Chief Magistrate Judge Joseph Spero described the USFWS 2015 decision to not list the species as “failed to adequately explain why it reversed course and denied protection” to the Bi-State population. and said that the agency
+California Chief Magistrate Judge Joseph Spero described the USFWS 2015 decision to not list the species as “arbitrary and capricious” and said that the agency “failed to adequately explain why it reversed course and denied protection” to the Bi-State population.

-Holsinger responded to the ruling “Unfortunately, the lawsuit and the ruling on listed status,” he said, “will only make it more cumbersome and difficult to do on-the-ground conservation work for the benefit of the grouse.”
+Holsinger responded to the ruling in E&E News: “Unfortunately, the lawsuit and the ruling on listed status,” he said, “will only make it more cumbersome and difficult to do on-the-ground conservation work for the benefit of the grouse.”

 Reforming the Endangered Species Act